ixa-ehu/ixa-pipe-nerc/README.md

 To avoid duplication of efforts, we use and contribute to the API provided by the [Apache OpenNLP project](http://opennlp.apache.org) with our own custom developed features for each of the three tasks.

-### Features

-**A description of every feature is provided in the trainParams.properties properties file** distributed with ixa-pipe-nerc.
-As the training functionality is configured in properties files, please do check this document.
-For each model distributed, there is a prop file which describes the training of the model, as well as a log file which provides details about the evaluation and training process.

 ### NERC-Models

+These models are to be used with the official [IXA pipes 1.1.1 distribution](https://ixa2.si.ehu.es/ixa-pipes).

+**Reproducing results with conlleval**:
-Every result in reported here can be reproduced using the evaluation functionality of ixa-pipe-nerc or with the [conlleval script](http://www.cnts.ua.ac.be/conll2002/ner/bin/conlleval.txt) using these scripts:
+Every result reported in Agerri and Rigau (2016) can be reproduced with the [conlleval script](http://www.cnts.ua.ac.be/conll2002/ner/bin/conlleval.txt) using the [conlleval-results](http://ixa2.si.ehu.es/ixa-pipes/models/results-conlleval.tar.gz) scripts and the ixa-pipe-nerc contained in the [IXA pipes 1.1.1 distribution](https://ixa2.si.ehu.es/ixa-pipes).

-**Reproducing results with conlleval**: [conlleval-results](http://ixa2.si.ehu.es/ixa-pipes/models/results-conlleval.tar.gz)

 **NERC models**: